nats-io/nats-site/content/blog/preview-release-new-jetstream-client-api.md

 ### Consumer

-Similar to a stream above, consumer is an object providing various methods for accessing information, but also provides a set of new mechanisms for fetch messages, including:
+Similar to the stream above, a consumer is an object providing various methods for accessing information, but also provides a set of new mechanisms for fetch messages, including:

 * next - get only next message
 * fetch - get a specified number of messages